Exploring Islamic interior design

-The style of Islamic buildings comprise of three important features namely; rigorous pattern, meticulous layouts, and open space theory.
+The style of Islamic buildings comprises three important features namely; rigorous pattern, meticulous layouts, and open space theory.
 Initially, its sole purpose was to showcase Islamic architecture in grandeur and respect for beauty.
 In order to make this happen, the Islamic style used big arches with pishtags, sweeping courtyards, and iwans with the arcades and porticos.
 So Islamic architecture maintained high quality but in a less important manner.

 In our quest to understand an aspect of the modern Arabic interior design, it is worth mentioning that the Islamic architecture was useful in all manner of religious (mostly mosques) and secular buildings.
-Islamic architecture penetrated palaces and even military buildings with the rise of Byzantine Empire.
-The Palace of Alhambra in Spain is the most appropriate example for this.
+Islamic architecture penetrated palaces and even military buildings with the rise of the Byzantine Empire.
+The Palace of Alhambra in Spain is the most appropriate example of this.

 Knowing full well that our focus is on modern Arabic interior design style with respect to small interiors, then we need to have adequate knowledge of Islamic influences on its architecture.

 To achieve this privacy, Muslim Architects designed the houses around an inner courtyard that served as the center of the house.
 A long hallway usually separates the front door from the courtyard to discourage visitors from peeking through and into the house.
 In most designs, the courtyard is usually decorated with a water fountain and foliage, turning it into a quiet, private and cool family center.